This keto eggplant Parmesan recipe is my favorite way to eat eggplant. I mean...Is there anything better than crispy, crunch breaded eggplant?

 The end result was too good not to share!
 We hope you love this keto eggplant parmesan recipe and much as we do.

 Cooking Methods for Keto Eggplant Parmesan

-As an alternative to beef gelatin, you can use a half tsp of xanthan gum.
+As an alternative to beef gelatin, you can use a half teaspoon of xanthan gum.
 For best results, use an immersion blender at the same time you add the xanthan gum to your sauce!
 Either of these ingredients will work as a thickening agent for your creamy sauce.

 Ingredients for Keto Eggplant Parmesan

 Here's a few ingredients you'll need to make keto eggplant Parmesan:

 - Avocado Oil

 Video Tutorial: Keto Eggplant Parmesan

 Check out my YouTube channel “Tara's Keto Kitchen”!